laravel/docs/migrations.md

     $table->index(['account_id', 'created_at']);

-Laravel will automatically generate an index name based on the table and column names and the index type, but you may pass a second argument to the method to specify the index name yourself:
+Laravel will automatically generate an index name based on the table, column names, and the index type, but you may pass a second argument to the method to specify the index name yourself:

     $table->unique('email', 'unique_email');